Per-example gradients: a new frontier for understanding and improving optimizers: Accessing mini-batch gradient statistics

-where $x_1, \ldots, x_B$ are assumed to be i.i.d. samples of $X$.
-However, other statistics might be of interest for understanding existing algorithms, and to design new ones.
-We may want to approximate the expectation of an arbitrary function $\nl$ of the gradients in a minibatch as
+However, other statistics might be of interest for metrics, scientific exploration, and new algorithm design.
+Consider the problem of estimating the expectation of an arbitrary function $\nl$ of the gradient distribution using the mini-batch: